 As in previous editions, the Santander-NOVA 2019/2020 Collaborative Research Award was also be presented.
 This year, the award in the field of Social Sciences and Humanities has had two winners.
 The head of Santander Universidades Portugal, Sofia Frère, accompanied the Rector in delivering the Prize to the projects:

-InteliArt Project - "Artificial Intelligence: Effects on work and employment in Portugal" by researchers Nuno Boavida, from the School of Social and Human Sciences of NOVA in collaboration with António Brandão Moniz, from NOVA School of Science and Technology.
+- InteliArt Project - "Artificial Intelligence: Effects on work and employment in Portugal" by researchers Nuno Boavida, from NOVA School of Social Sciences and Humanities in collaboration with António Brandão Moniz, from NOVA School of Science and Technology.

-Com @Rehab Project - "Communication for interactive rehabilitation in virtual reality" - by researchers Maria Micaela Fonseca, from NOVA School of Science and Technology, Rute Costa, from School of Social and Human Sciences of NOVA and Ana Rita Londral, from Nova Medical School.
+- Com @Rehab Project - "Communication for interactive rehabilitation in virtual reality" by researchers Maria Micaela Fonseca, from NOVA School of Science and Technology, Rute Costa, from NOVA School of Social Sciences and Humanities and Ana Rita Londral, from NOVA Medical School.